 Setting up a party for the office can be both an exciting and nerve-wracking experience.
-However, many employees realize that there are mostly only two types of office parties — the bad one and the “just okay” one.
+However, many employees realize that there are mostly only two types of office parties — “bad” and “just okay.”
 This is especially true if you’re planning your party on a tight budget.

 Whether you’re planning to throw a holiday, victory, annual, or any random party in your office, it is possible to throw it with a bang that people will remember for years.